sabre-io/http/README.md

    `Response` instances in your library or application, you make it harder to work with other applications which also use `sabre/http`.

-In short: it would be bad design.
+In short, it would be bad design.
 Instead, it's recommended to use the [decorator pattern][6] to add new behavior where you need it. `sabre/http` provides helper classes to quickly do this.